Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Season: 2 - 4 months, Starting 6/1

-High on a bluff overlooking the Kenai River, this park offers magnificent views of the Kenai Mountain Range, day use access and a 39 site campground.
+High on a bluff overlooking the Kenai River, this park offers magnificent views of the Kenai Mountain Range.
+The campground has 39 sites and an over flow camping area.
 There are also walking trails and access to fishing on the Kenai River for salmon and trout.
-This unit has two host positions; one for the day use area and one for the campground.

 Amenities: Free camping, subsistence payment, electrical hookup, water, sewer, ranger station on-site.